pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 * Depending on your use-case, you may want to create the Pulumi Stack ahead of time.
 * You can create a new stack in the [Pulumi Console](https://app.pulumi.com/site/new-project).
-* Alternatively, you can also run `pulumi new [template]` to create a [template project]({{< relref "/docs/reference/cli/pulumi_new" >}}) on your machine and push it up to your VCS repo.
+* Alternatively, you can also run `pulumi new [template]` to create a [template project]({{< relref "/docs/reference/cli/pulumi_new" >}}) on your machine and push it to your Version Control System (VCS) repository.

-The source code used as an [example](https://github.com/pulumi/examples/tree/master/kubernetes-ts-nginx) in this guide uses `TypeScript`.
+The source code used as an [example](https://github.com/pulumi/examples/tree/master/kubernetes-ts-nginx) in this guide uses TypeScript.
 The example infrastructure code creates a Kubernetes `Deployment` using the `nginx` container image.
 If you modify the sample app or wish to create the `Deployment` resource in a different Kubernetes cluster, follow the setup guide for the [Kubernetes provider](https://www.pulumi.com/docs/intro/cloud-providers/kubernetes/setup/) to ensure that Pulumi can access that Kubernetes cluster.

-> While the example shows you how to deploy a Kubernetes resource, there are many other [cloud providers](https://www.pulumi.com/docs/intro/cloud-providers/)
-> that Pulumi supports.
+The example in this topic shows you how to deploy a Kubernetes resource; however, you can use any of the other [cloud providers](https://www.pulumi.com/docs/intro/cloud-providers/) that Pulumi supports.

 **Note**: The names used above are purely for demonstration purposes only.
 You may choose a naming convention that best suits your organization.